buzz-buzz-Alaska/for-dimond-hs-2023/README.md

 - Your Pull request will get processed.

-## Requested Help
+## Requested Help (Specific topics)

+- English 1 tools

+- Survey of Algebra (Pre-Algebra) tools

-- Classes that contributors have developed tools for
+- Physical Science 1 tools

 # About this project